Real Estate Transfer Tax

 In implementing the revisions of Senate Bill 97, the Department of Revenue determined the format of the e-file Real Estate Transfer Tax Declaration form and the Georgia Superior Court Clerks Cooperative Authority (GSCCCA) established the electronic procedure that allows the form to be completed and filed on-line.

-The GSCCCA has a list of frequently asked questions on their website about the electronic procedure for filing the PT-61.
+- For Questions about Electronic Procedure - The GSCCCA has a list of frequently asked questions on their website about the electronic procedure for filing the PT-61.
 If you have questions about the electronic filing of the PT-61, you should contact GSCCCA customer support at (800) 304-5174 or locally at (404) 327-9760.

-For questions about taxability and exemptions relating to real estate transfer tax, you should contact the Clerk of Superior Court in the county.
+- About Real Estate Transfer Tax - For questions about taxability and exemptions relating to real estate transfer tax, you should contact the Clerk of Superior Court in the county.

 FA-RETT - Within 60 days of the end of each calendar year the Clerk of Superior Court must report the total amounts of Real Estate Transfer Taxes distributed among the state, county and municipalities during the preceding calendar year.
 This report is due by March 1 st each year.